microsoft/IIoT/AzureFunction/README.md

     1. Click the "Create" button.
     ![Create SAS](/images/CreateSAS.jpg)
     1. Once the new Shared Access Policy has been created, click the new policy.
     1. Take note of the "Connection String-primary key".
+This is the value for the new *Functions endpoint connection string* (IOT_HUB_CONNECTION_STRING)
-(IOT_HUB_CONNECTION_STRING) You will now have the values that you will need to connect your function to the IoT Hub.
+    You will now have the values that you will need to connect your function to the IoT Hub.
     ![Connection string](/images/ConnectionString.jpg)

+### Create a Function
-1. Create an Azure Function.
-You will be creating a C# Azure Function that will be activated whenever the compatible event hub within the IoT hub service receives a new event.
+1. Next, you will create an Azure Function.
+In this step, you will be creating a C# Azure Function that will be activated whenever the compatible event hub within the IoT hub service receives a new event.
   1. Go to the Azure functions portal: [here](https://functions.azure.com/signin)
   1. Select your Subscription, enter a Name for your Function App, and select the Region you will deploy the function to.
 Click on "Create + get started"
   ![Create Function](/images/CreateFunction.jpg)

   1. Click on “+ New Function”